Can Numbers Tell a Story?

 3. What area of the country had the highest percentage of income?
 Why do you think that was?

-1. Were country government officials and delegates to the secession conventions more or less likely to own slaves than other white Southerners?
-What does this tell you about the country government officials and delegates to the secession conventions?
+4. Were Southern politicians (county government officials and secession convention delegates) more or less likely to own slaves than other white Southerners?
+What does this tell you about Southern politicians?

-3. What is the relationship between the number of slaves in a state's population and when it seceded from the Union?
+9. Was there a relationship between the number of slaves in a state's population and whether and when it seceded from the Union?

-4. Why was it an easier decsions to remain in the Union for the states that did?
+10. Why was it an easier decisions to remain in the Union for the states that did?